cserl-iitb/bootcamp2022/os_internals/week-2/part_b/README.md

 2. **parameterizing system calls** (Optional)<br />
 Implement a system call **get_ancestors()**, which takes a positive number n and a pointer to an integer array as arguments.<br />
 **get_ancestors(n, array)**<br /><br />
 This system call writes the process IDs of n parents of the calling process to the given array.
 Parent of calling process is at level 1.
-You can assume that the size of array is su cient enough

-to hold the required details.
-If the number of ancestors is less than n, then the system call should collect PIDs till init process and return 0, otherwise, the system call should return 1.
+You can assume that the size of array is su cient enough to hold the required details.
+If the number of ancestors is less than n, then the system call should collect PIDs till init process and return 0, otherwise, the system call should return 1.<br /><br />
 To pass parameters to system call, understand how it is done for other system calls.
-You will have to use argint and argptr in syscall.c that we learnt in 1(b) of Part B.
+You will have to use **argint** and **argptr** in **syscall.c** that we learnt in 1(b) of Part B.<br /><br />

-Note: Make sure you handle the case when n is less than number of ancestors and you reach the init process.
+**Note:** Make sure you handle the case when n is less than number of ancestors and you reach the init process.<br /><br />

-You are also given a sample user-level program my_ancestors.c which takes two numbers as command line arguments and uses the system call.
-The rst argument is depth of forking and

-the second is the parameter n passed to the system call.
-Add this as a user level program to xv6 and test your implementation.
+You are also given a sample user-level program **my_ancestors.c** which takes two numbers as command line arguments and uses the system call.
+The rst argument is depth of forking and the second is the parameter n passed to the system call.
+Add this as a user level program to xv6 and test your implementation.<br /><br />

-Sample runs:
+**Sample runs:**<br />

-$ my_ancestors 6 10
+$ my_ancestors 6 10<br />

-Process: 97
+Process: 97<br />

-Ancestors: 95 89 83 77 71 65 2 1 Return value: 0
+Ancestors: 95 89 83 77 71 65 2 1<br />
+Return value: 0<br />

-the my_ancestors program creates 6 child process in a recursive manner and the get_ancestors(n, buf) system call is invoked from the 6th child process.
-Here, pid of the parent process is 65 and parent

-pid of 6th child process is 95.
+the **my_ancestors** program creates 6 child process in a recursive manner and the **get_ancestors(n, buf)** system call is invoked from the 6th child process.
+Here, pid of the parent process is 65 and parent pid of 6th child process is 95.<br /><br />
+**$ my_ancestors 5 3<br />
+Process: 59<br />

-$ my_ancestors 5 3 Process: 59 Ancestors: 58 52 46 Return value: 1
+Ancestors: 58 52 46<br />
+Return value: 1**